Megestrol Acetate Oral Suspension

-Megestrol acetate oral suspension contains a form of the hormone progesterone and is used to treat anorexia, wasting (cachexia), or an unexplained, significant weight loss in patients with a diagnosis of acquired immunodeficiency syndrome (AIDS).
-This medication is available in generic form.
-Common side effects include diarrhea, weight gain, nausea, rash, impotence, insomnia, mood swings, sweating, breakthrough menstrual bleeding, high blood pressure, and flatulence.
+Megestrol acetate oral suspension contains a form of the female hormone progesterone and is used to treat anorexia, wasting (cachexia), or an unexplained, significant weight loss in patients with a diagnosis of acquired immunodeficiency syndrome (AIDS).
+Megestrol acetate oral suspension is available in generic form.
+Common side effects of megestrol acetate oral suspension include diarrhea, weight gain, changes in appetite, nausea, stomach upset, rash, impotence, touble sleeping (insomnia), mood swings, sweating, breakthrough menstrual bleeding or other changes in menstrual periods, decreased sexual ability/desire, high blood pressure, fever, and gas.

 The recommended adult initial dosage of megestrol acetate oral suspension is 800 mg/day (20 mL/day).
 Megestrol acetate oral suspension may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Megestrol acetate should not be used during pregnancy.
 It may cause fetal harm.
 Because of the potential for adverse effects on a nursing baby, breastfeeding should be discontinued if megestrol acetate oral suspension is required.

 Our megestrol acetate oral suspension Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 The FDA package insert formatted in easy-to-find categories for health professionals and clinicians.

 Megestrol Acetate Oral Suspension FDA Prescribing Information: Side Effects